|Information Services Project Manager|

-Plans, organizes and manages the work of subordinate programmers/systems analysts engaged in the design, development, implementation and maintenance of complex, large-scale multi-agency software systems.
+Plans, organizes, and manages the work of subordinates engaged in the design, development, implementation, and maintenance of multiple, complex, and large-scale information systems.

-Coordinates, schedules and set priorities for multiple, complex, large-scale multi-agency software projects.
+Coordinates, schedules, and sets priorities for multiple, complex, and large-scale information systems.

-Supervises and reviews the preparation of documentation, the development of procedures, and the training of personnel for complex, large-scale multi-agency computer systems.
+Supervises and reviews the preparation of documentation, the development of procedures, and the training of personnel for multiple, complex, and large-scale information systems.

 |KNOWLEDGE, SKILLS, AND ABILITIES|

-Knowledge of mainframe, mid-level and personal computer hardware and operating systems utilized by the City-Parish.
+Knowledge of server-based and client-based hardware and operating systems utilized by the City-Parish.

-Knowledge of computer local area and wide area networks and their role in the implementation of large-scale, multi-agency software systems.
+Knowledge of local area and wide area networks and their role in the implementation of multiple, complex, and large-scale information systems.

-Ability to successfully manage and supervise multiple large-scale software projects.
+Ability to successfully manage and supervise multiple, complex, and large-scale, software and/or hardware projects.

-Ability to plan, organize and supervise the work of programming personnel engaged in the development and delivery of large-scale multi-agency information systems.
+Ability to plan, organize, and supervise the work of subordinates engaged in the development, delivery, and support of multiple, complex, and large-scale information systems.